arielcorte/LuminaLab/README.md

 # Eureka

-A platform that facilitates patent creation, use and safekeeping in latin america.
+A platform for decentralized patent creation, management, and funding in Latin America.
+Built for ETHGlobal hackathons.

+## Quick Start (Hackathon)

+- Deploy contracts on Sepolia testnet (recommended).
+- Use `python deploy.py` or see [README_deploy_contract.md](./README_deploy_contract.md) for step-by-step instructions.
+- ABIs for frontend integration are in `frontend/PatentABI.js` and `frontend/FactoryABI.js`.

+ganache-cli

 ## Contract Deployment